Accessibility and Lecture Recording

 Find out how lecture recording can support accessible and inclusive learning.

 Students with disabilities are one of the groups that will most benefit from lecture recording.
 This is a diverse group, with a wide range of individual needs and a variety of existing support in place.
-The Student Disability Service presented papers in support of the initial business case for lecture recording at the University, and was involved in the Lecture Recording Policy Task Group.
+The Disability and Learning Support Service presented papers in support of the initial business case for lecture recording at the University, and was involved in the Lecture Recording Policy Task Group.
 Accessibility use cases were included in our procurement and selection processes.

 The implementation of Replay is being tailored to support the University's policy on Inclusive and Accessible Learning.